charlotte-mu/QR-factorization/README.md

 # QR-factorization
-Digital chip hardware implementation  QR factorization of Givens, using CORDIC computing scheme.
+Hardware implementation for QR factorization of Givens, using CORDIC computing scheme.